Attorney: Deputy who ran over Black man now works at prison

 Kuckelman encouraged them to discuss the ongoing criminal investigations with the Federal Bureau of Investigation and the Kansas Bureau of Investigation.

 William Townsley, who represents Rodriguez, told The Associated Press Wednesday that they will review the communications and would respond later.
-Spokesmen for the Hutchinson facility and the state Department of Corrections did not immediately respond to emails seeking comment.
+A spokesman for the state Department of Corrections said in an email that they are trying to determine the department’s position on this and will follow up “at a more appropriate time.”

 Rodriguez testified in his deposition that he was asked by the Department of Corrections to work at the Hutchinson prison, despite the fact that he remains under criminal investigation and is on administrative suspension from the Kiowa County Sheriff’s Office, according to Kuckelman’s letter.
 He testified that the decision to allow him to work at the prison was made by the Zmuda and Schnurr.